mmatyas/pegasus-docs/docs/dev/translate.md

 Then, create a copy of `pegasus_en.ts`, and change `en` to your locale's code (see above).

 !!! info "Developer note"
-    You can create this file with `lupdate ../src -ts pegasus_en.ts`.
+    You can create this file with `lupdate ../src -ts pegasus_en.ts -no-obsolete`.

 ## 3. Translate the file